samjesus8/CCCU_AdvancedOperatingSystems_Assignment1/report/samuel_jesuthas_assignment1_report.md

 ```

 - **Process**:
-    - Admin inputs username, password, and PIN.
+    - Admin inputs username, password, and PIN and is read into variables.
-    - Checks if the username already exists in the system.
+    - We then check if the username already exists in the system.
-    - Validates the password:
+    - Then we validate the password:
         - Must be exactly 5 characters long.
         - Admin confirms the password for security.
-    - Validates the PIN:
+    - Then we validate the PIN:
         - Must be exactly 3 digits long.
         - Must contain only numeric characters.
-    - Admin confirms the details entered.
+    - Finally, the Admin confirms the details entered.
     - If confirmed (Y/n), the user details are stored in UPP.txt.

 - **Validation**: